 By far our favorite hike in the Tetons is Moose Ponds.
-We’ve seen moose and beaver both times we’ve hiked this short trail.
+We’ve seen moose, beaver, and bears when we’ve hiked this short trail.
 It starts at the Jenny Lake Visitor Center and you can hike to the ponds and back, or take a loop around.
 Either way, it runs about 2.5 miles.
 If you do one hike in the park, make it this one!

 This hike is so easy, and the views are so beautiful, it is a must-do in Grand Teton National Park.
 Located at the end of Schwabacher Road, this small nature walk follows along the river and some small ponds where you can see wildlife and admire the majestic mountains.
 Only 2/3 mile round trip, and completely flat, so that anyone can enjoy this hike.

 The Leigh Lake hike is a wonderful hike.
 It follows along the edge of String Lake where you can enjoy views of the mountains and the lake.
 The trail is flat and simple, and it’s 1.0 mile to a view of Leigh Lake.
 This is where we turned around.
 You can continue along the edge of Leigh Lake as long as you want, but then you must turn around and come back the way you came.